 In commemoration of Rosa Parks and in conjunction with the commencement of Black History Month, Laketran and Geauga Transit will reserve the front seat on their buses from February 5 through February 9.
 A special commemorative sign reading, “Reserved in honor of Rosa Parks.
 It all started on a bus.
 We honor the courage of Rosa Parks and her vision for equal access for all,” will accompany the reserved seat.

 Pam Morse, President of NAACP of Lake County, encourages individuals to actively participate in the tribute by riding Laketran buses and taking selfies next to the seat reserved for Rosa Parks.
 “This tribute provides an opportunity to reflect on our history and celebrate the progress we’ve made as a country,” shared Morse.

-The NAACP of Lake County is offering free All-Day bus passes to those interested in riding Laketran during the Rosa Parks’ tribute.
-For a free bus pass, visit Painesville Furniture & Carpet at 83 S. State Street in Painesville.
+As part of the commemoration, the NAACP of Lake County is generously offering free All-Day bus passes to those interested in riding Laketran during the Rosa Parks’ tribute.
+Free bus passes can be obtained at Painesville Furniture & Carpet, located at 83 S. State Street in Painesville.

 Join Laketran, Geauga Transit, and the NAACP of Lake County in honoring Rosa Parks, recognizing her determined spirit, and celebrating the enduring impact of her contributions to the advancement of civil rights in America.